Virgil615404/Simple-Implementation-of-5-Stages-Pipelined-RISC-V-CPU/README.md

 ## Requirements

-- Vivado (recommended: same major version used to create this project)
+- Vivado

 ## How to Open

-1. Open Vivado.
-2. Select **Open Project**.
+1. Use vivado and add source files or
-3. Choose `RISC_V_CPU_PIPELINE.xpr`.
+2. Click `RISC_V_CPU_PIPELINE.xpr`.

-## Notes

-- Large/generated Vivado artifacts are excluded via `.gitignore` to keep the repository clean.
-- If your Vivado version differs, Vivado may request project upgrade steps.

 ## License

 No license file has been added yet.
-If you plan to make this public, consider adding a license (for example, MIT).